 Our next stop was the Fish River Canyon.
 Having shared the beauty of the largest canyon in the world, Grand Canyon, USA, with a few thousand other visitors, it was amazing to experience the second largest canyon with just our small groups.
 The Fish River Canyon is carved into the landscape 160km long, up to 27km wide and up to 550m deep, providing a stunning sight to behold from just walking along the canyon rim.
 If you want to see more, you can embark on a 90km, 5 day hike to experience it fully!
 We stayed at the funky Seeheim (“lake home”) Hotel.
 It’s was a German colonial outpost at the railroad and it’s location on the river gave it the feeling of an island in the rainy season.

 Our trip so far would have made for a great vacation already, but our next destination, Sossusvlei, would be one of the high lights and a true dream destination.
 The photos of this salt and clay pan in the middle of huge, red dunes, had inspired me to make this trip to Namibia – and the reality was even better than the pictures had promised!
-You can read the detailed report and see more pictures here.

 After two days of camping in the desert, we were looking forward to some time in Swakopmund, the adventure capital of Namibia, with a real hotel, good restaurants and lots of adventure activities to explore.
 If you have been to Queenstown, New Zealand, you know what to expect: From sky diving to quad biking and sand boarding, you will have plenty of opportunity to get your adrenaline fix!
-Find my detailed report and photos here.

 If I had to pick one destination out of this trip to recommend to friends and family, it would be Etosha National Park.
 I have been to a few game reserves and will never tire of watching wildlife in its natural habitat, but experiencing wild animals congregating at the many water holes in Etosha, some even visible from a lodge, are a truly amazing experience that is difficult to find elsewhere.
 Etosha is only five hours from Windhoek, making it a dream you can also realize as an individual traveler!
-Read the full review and see more photos here.

 Our next stop (and last for a few of us) was Windhoek, the capital of Namibia.
 With just over 300,000 people, it’s a fairly quaint city, and a welcome break on this nature trip.
 It’s funny, how much you can enjoy a comfortable bed, a meal served on ceramic plates and a mall full of people!
 While it won’t feature as a dream destination on this blog, I enjoyed our short stay before heading into Botswana.